Free pattern: Little Knitted Polar Pug

 London: The Fourth Plinth: “Knitting girl!
 Knitting girl!”

 Yesterday morning I was art.
-It was all the fault of Mr Antony Gormley, whose cast-iron sculptures scared the bejesus out of half of London in 2007 by peering down from South Bank rooftops like rusty angels of death.
+It was all the fault of Mr Antony Gormley, whose cast-iron sculptures scared the bejesus out of h

 London Guerilla Knitting: “My yarn is as bad ass as your spray can.”